akospasztor/docker-lamp/README.md

 - `COMPOSE_PROJECT_NAME`: This variable defines the name of the virtual host (see below) and prefixes the docker container names as well as the created network for the containers.
-- `DOCUMENT_ROOT`: The specified folder is mounted to the apache container as a bind mount.
+- `LOCAL_DOCUMENT_ROOT`: The specified folder is mounted to the apache container as a bind mount.
 The contents of this folder is served with the apache server.

 Port settings: